DeckerSU/iguana-docker/README.md

-By default testnet will be configured with all mainnet assetchains enabled, that means that RPC requests to any mainnet ACs from inside of the docker container will be forwarded to decker host, additionally special test assetchain `DECKER` will be configured to dPoW in KMD by default.
+By default testnet will be configured with all mainnet assetchains enabled, that means that RPC requests to any mainnet ACs from inside of the docker container will be forwarded to docker host.
+An additional special test assetchain `DECKER` will be configured to dPoW in KMD by default.

 Params of `DECKER` AC is following:
 ```
 -ac_name=DECKER -ac_supply=777777 -ac_reward=100000000
 ```
-Start `komodod` on docker host with the args above and after it create config file in `~/.komodo/DECKER/DECKER.conf` - stop it and add following lines;
+Start `komodod` on docker host with the args above and after it creates the config file in `~/.komodo/DECKER/DECKER.conf` - stop it and add following lines;
 ```
 rpcbind=172.17.0.1